 Equality says we treat everyone the same and give them the exact same resources or support, regardless of individual needs or group history.

 Equity is a commitment to ensure that every student receives what they need to succeed.

 A social construction that indicates identification with a particular group that is often descended from common ancestors.
 Members of the group share common cultural traits, such as language, religion and dress.

-The network of institutional structures, policies, and practices that create advantages and benefits for whites, and discrimination, oppression, and disadvantages for people from targeted racial groups.
+The network of institutional structures, policies, and practices that create advantages and benefits for the majority group, and discriminates, oppresses, and/or disadvantages people from certain targeted groups.

 One's country of origin or citizenship.